AhteVirus/ShibaInuMiner/README.md

 # ShibaInuMiner
-Shiba Inu mining on any linux environment
+Shiba Inu mining on any linux environment.
+It is a personal mining zone.